Invasive earthworms of North America: Origins

-Most of the invasive earthworms are European or Asian and came over in soil during the eighteenth century as Europeans began settling the North American continent.
-The worms were originally transferred through the horticultural trade, probably in the soil bulbs of European plants being carried to the Americas.
+Most of the invasive earthworms are European or Asian and came over in soil during the 18th century as Europeans began settling the North American continent.
+The worms were originally transferred through the horticultural trade, probably in the soil bulbs of European plants carried to the Americas.
+Some earthworms have been brought over to be used as bait for fishing and escaped or got released.
+For example, at least one species of earthworm was introduced in Alaska as bait for anglers.
 The lack of competition from native earthworms allowed the invaders to flourish.
 Now recreational practices and construction methods are the primary mode of transportation for the earthworms.
-Their movement in the soil is slow on their own, but with human transportation they can migrate much faster.
-The earthworms are commonly used as bait for fishing, and many escape or are released.
-In addition, many are moved physically in soil through construction practices; they are either moved in dirt loads from one location to another, or are trapped in dirt attached to wheels of larger trucks.
-Some propose a major mode of transportation is through logging trucks, which move from location to location with large amounts of dirt attached to their wheels.
+Their movement in the soil is slow, but with human transportation, they can migrate much faster.
+In addition, many are moved physically in soil through construction practices in dirt loads.

 Certain characteristics of soil habitat may affect the ability of the earthworms to invade an environment.
 High salinity and sandy soils have greater resistance to earthworm spread.
 Low pH and the presence of plant matter with a high carbon-to-nitrogen ratio (C:N) may promote resistance; conversely, high pH and low C:N ratios appear to confer greater susceptibility.

 Asian earthworms

-In recent years, there has been a rising concern over the invasion of Asian pheretimoid earthworms in North America, particularly of the genera Amynthas and Metaphire.
+More recently than the invasion of European earthworms, Asian earthworms have been introduced by human activities.
+Particularly of the genera Amynthas and Metaphire.
 These earthworms have a variety of nicknames due to their characteristic thrashing behavior, including "Asian jumping worms", "Alabama jumpers", "crazy worms", and "snake worms".
-The effects of invasive Asian earthworm species are much less documented than those of European lumbricid earthworms, but there is a greater concern over the potential effects of jumping worms on soil structure and chemistry, nutrient cycling, forest regeneration and animal and plant communities.
+The effects of invasive Asian earthworm species are much less documented than those of European lumbricid earthworms, but there is greater concern over the potential effects of jumping worms on soil structure and chemistry, nutrient cycling, forest regeneration, and animal and plant communities.
 Evidence shows that Asian earthworms grow more rapidly, reproduce more quickly, and have greater flexibility in their diet than European species.
 They can also exist at higher densities than European earthworm species.
 These characteristics may allow jumping worms to outcompete their European earthworm competitors.
 These traits mean that jumping worms can consume organic matter more rapidly, stripping the forest floor of organic matter and temporarily flooding the system with nutrients.
 Northeastern forests evolved under the slow decomposition and release of nutrients, and it is still unclear how forests are responding to the rapid breakdown of organic material.

 Prevention

+Removal

+One way invasive earthworms can be removed from the environment is worm grunting.
+Worm grunting is the act of vibrating a wooden stake that has been driven into soil to bring worms to the surface where they can be collected by hand.